DREAMS: Preserving both Local and Global Structure in Dimensionality Reduction: Results

 We observed that these spectra offered noticeably worse trade-offs than DREAMS, as illustrated on the Tasic et al. dataset in~\autoref{figure_4}a, where PCA produces the best global layout.
 Similarly, DREAMS-MDS achieves a better trade-off than SQuadMDS-hybrid, as demonstrated on the \citeauthor{packer2019lineage} dataset (\autoref{figure_4}b), where MDS produces the best global layout.

 Moreover, while DREAMS includes standard $t$-SNE and PCA/MDS as its corner cases for $\lambda=0$ and $\lambda=1$ (marked with stars in \autoref{figure_4}), neither SQuadMDS-hybrid nor StarMAP could reach MDS and PCA, respectively, in their most global setting.
 Additionally, SQuadMDS-hybrid underperformed compared to $t$-SNE in its most local configuration (\autoref{figure_4}a,b).
-This outcome is expected for StarMAP, as its objective continues to blend aspects of UMAP and PCA, even at its highest regularization strength.
-In the case of SQuadMDS-hybrid, the reason is likely the normalization of the $t$-SNE and MDS gradients before combining them.
+This outcome is expected for StarMAP, as its objective continues to blend aspects of UMAP and PCA even at its highest regularization strength.
+For SQuadMDS-hybrid, the reason is likely the normalization of the $t$-SNE and MDS gradients before combining them.

-Switching DREAMS' neighbor-embedding backend from openTSNE to contrastive neighbor embeddings (CNE,~\citealt{damrich2023from}) with the InfoNCE loss decreased the local structure preservation, directly proportionally to the difference in local structure preservation between $t$-SNE and its InfoNCE version InfoNC-$t$-SNE (\autoref{figure_4}c).
-Using the CNE backend, we compared regularization using a precomputed PCA embedding (DREAMS-CNE) with linear decoding regularization (DREAMS-CNE-Decoder), and observed only marginal improvements with the decoder approach (\autoref{reg_vs_dec}).
+Switching the neighbor-embedding backend of DREAMS from \texttt{openTSNE} to contrastive neighbor embeddings \citep[CNE;][]{damrich2023from} with the InfoNCE loss decreased the KNN score, proportionally to the difference in KNN score between $t$-SNE and its InfoNCE version InfoNC-$t$-SNE (\autoref{figure_4}c).
+Using the CNE backend, we compared regularization using a precomputed PCA embedding (DREAMS-CNE) with linear decoding regularization (DREAMS-CNE-Decoder) and observed only marginal improvements with the decoder approach (\autoref{reg_vs_dec}).
 The MNIST dataset was the only one where the decoder approach performed much better in terms of our metrics, but this did not translate into visible improvements of the embedding structure.
 Although the decoder could reconstruct the PCA embedding and enhance global structure, it introduces additional randomness and computational complexity.
-Moreover, with a precomputed global embedding, we are more flexible to adjust the global layout e.g. by switching from PCA to MDS.
-For these reasons and especially due to the better local structure of openTSNE than InfoNC-$t$-SNE, we prefer the simple regularization using a precomputed embedding as in the openTSNE-based DREAMS variants.
+Moreover, with a precomputed global embedding, we are more flexible to adjust the global layout, e.g., by switching from PCA to MDS.
+For these reasons and especially due to the better local structure of \texttt{openTSNE} than InfoNC-$t$-SNE, we prefer the simple regularization using a precomputed embedding as in the \texttt{openTSNE}-based DREAMS variants.